 Many prosecutors attempt to show all the bad things a defendant allegedly did.
 They attempt to show that the defendant had thousands of images of child pornography and therefore argue they have a major problem and should be penalized accordingly.
 However, experts have shown that many times these images end up on a computer and are not even viewed.
 The picture the government paints against the defendant is nowhere near accurate.

-If you are facing child pornography charges in Baltimore, call (443) 709-9999 right away.
+If you are facing child pornography charges anywhere in the state of Maryland, including Baltimore, Bel Air, Annapolis, and Rockville, call (443) 709-9999 right away.
 The Law Offices of James E. Crawford, Jr. & Associates have over 30 years of experience defending clients against tough claims.